Find the Best Roof Inspectors for Your Business

 A complete roof diagnosis isn't finished outside.
 Inspecting the attic or top-floor ceilings is essential to identify problems that haven't yet manifested externally.

-- Water Stains and Mold: The underside of the roof decking, insulation, and ceiling joists are examined for any dark stains, streaks, or active moisture, which are clear signs of past or current leaks7.
+- Water Stains and Mold: The underside of the roof decking, insulation, and ceiling joists are examined for any dark stains, streaks, or active moisture, which are clear signs of past or current leaks.

 East Lansing's Specific Roofing Concerns